JulieMontoya/BCP_design/version_6/README.md

 **Return** : Place Legend  (i.e., store its position and angle into the wiring list)

+## THE NEW COMMAND DESPATCHER

+The command despatcher has been rewritten completely, based around matching variable-length strings with a wildcard.
+There is no need for each command to handle its own modifiers anymore; commands and modifiers are matched together, and each modified or unmodified command can have its own separate entry point.

-## BREAKING CHANGE
+## DATABASE FORMAT CHANGE

 BCP now includes the ability for each component in the design to have its own individual legend position and angle.
-This requires a change to the database format; the fixed-length records in the parts list are now 12 bytes long as follows:
+This requires a change to the database format;

+The fixed-length records in the parts list are now 12 bytes long as
+follows:

 BYTES | BITS | MEANING                      | Notes
 ------|------|------------------------------|-----------